Saturday, 2 December 2017

 Staffansvisan / Staffan Stalledräng

-Staffansvisan (Staffan's song), also known as Staffan Stalledräng (Staffan the Stable boy) is a likely candidate for being the best known in Sweden of all the Swedish ballads.
+Staffansvisan (Staffan's Song), also known as Staffan Stalledräng (Staffan the Stable Boy) could be, in the modern era, the best known in Sweden of all the Swedish ballads.
 It is still sung every year, usually as part of the Lucia celebrations on 13th December.
 So most people in Sweden will probably know some verses and at least one melody.

 Christmas and Lucia fall very close to one another, both traditionally involve a lot of singing, and there is typically a lot of overlap in songs: Songs that are specifically about either Lucia or Christmas could easily be sung on either occasion.
 The Staffansvisan (Staffan's song) was once more associated with St Stephen's day (boxing day), but nowadays it is usually sung on Lucia.